The PYTHIA Facility: Today

 While dependencies in experimental frameworks are often modular and configurable, in practice they represent long-term operational integration within major collaborations.
 These frameworks are primarily developed and maintained within the experimental collaborations, although many components are now publicly accessible.
 However, this use of \pyt is, as shown in the analysis in Sec.~\ref{sec:user-base}, the largest user base of \pyt by author.

 In Table~\ref{table:embedding-experimental} we list the main long-term embedded frameworks, used by large collaborations, where integration is documented and a citable source is available.
 However, \pyt is embedded in several smaller or emerging frameworks besides those, for example used by COMPASS, IceCube and EIC collaborations.
+In such cases, a citing publication is not always available, for example in the case of the \texttt{eic-shell} tool \cite{eic-shell} by the \textsc{ePIC} collaboration, which nevertheless uses \pyt~8 heavily.

 In contrast to more specialized generators, \pyt is frequently employed both for signal modeling and for inclusive background simulation in large-scale production campaigns.